ZopshopDev/handbook/_pages/ind/recruit/recruit.md

-We incubate, accelerate, and implement ideas that our team create internally.
+We work anywhere in the world, in any time zone.
+Non-English speakers welcomed.

 ## If you want to create technology that solves problems.

-Avance Venture Lab is searching for a few **brilliant minds** to join our hunt for impact through technology.
+ZopShop is searching for a few **brilliant minds** to join our hunt for impact through technology.

 ## If you are hungry for your footprint in the digital era.